-Smartphones are developing quickly.
-Apple updates its iPhone about once a year, but Android phone makers seem to cycle through new models every three to four months.
+Phones are developing quickly.
+Apple updates its iPhone about once a year, but Android phone makers offer new models every three to four months.
 Admittedly each cycle may only mean small improvements, that still makes for a rapidly changing market.

 There’s plenty of innovation.
 In some cases this leads to dead-ends: does anyone who didn’t buy one remember 3D smartphones?